jackalope/jackalope-jackrabbit/tests/README.md

 Note that the base jackalope repository contains some unit tests for jackalope in its tests folder.

-# Functional Tests
+## API test suite

 The phpunit.xml.dist is configured to run all tests.
 You can limit the tests to run by specifying the path to those tests to phpunit.

 Note that the phpcr-api tests are skipped for features not implemented in jackalope.
-Have a look at the tests/inc/JackrabbitImplementationLoader.php files to see which features are currently skipped.
+Have a look at the tests/inc/JackrabbitImplementationLoader.php file to see which features are currently skipped.

 You should only see success or skipped tests, no failures or errors.